Table of Contents

 The Ankh is sometimes referred to as the ‘Key of Life’ and is symbolic of eternal life and resurrection.
-This is why it is often seen as a hieroglyph or as a relic found in tombs of Ancient Egyptians, who believed in the possibility of an eternal afterlife.
+This is why it is often seen as a hieroglyph or as a relic found in the tombs of Ancient Egyptians, who believed in the possibility of an eternal afterlife.

-This symbolism and Egyptian belief are why the Ankh is often used in Wiccan and Pagan religion as a symbol for eternal life.
+This symbolism and Egyptian belief are why the Ankh has often been used in the Wiccan and Pagan religions as a symbol of eternal life.
 It is used in jewelry and ritual for protection.

 The Yin Yang symbol is depicted as a circle with split by a curved line into black and white halves.
 Sometimes a small circle of the opposite color is placed in each half.

 The symbol is rooted in eastern spirituality and is used in Chinese culture and Taoism.
 Yin yan represents the polarity that is inherent with all things – light and dark, good and evil – and the constant quest for balance and connection between two opposing forces.

-It is not usually used in rituals, but is more commonly worn or displayed as a symbol to guide the wearer or user toward balance.
+It is not usually used in rituals but is more commonly worn or displayed as a symbol to guide the wearer or user toward balance.